 - Pediculus capitis or head louse that live in the hair on the head and feed on the human scalp

 - Pediculus corporis or body louse found along the seams of infrequently changed and washed clothing

 - Pediculus pubis (or pthirus pubis) which are pubic louse (or body crab) found in the pubic hair, but may also occur in the facial hair such as the eye lashes and eye brows, chests, armpits, and abdomen

-- Pediculosis infection can easily spread from one individual to another by close physical contact and through fomites like combs, clothes, hats, and cosmetic liners
+- Pediculosis infestation can easily spread from one individual to another by close physical contact and through fomites (inanimate objects which are capable of spreading disease) such as combs, clothes, hats, and cosmetic applicators

-- Pubic Lice Infestation is not a sexually-transmitted disease (STD), though it is associated with other STDs and serve as an indicator for the same
+- Pubic Lice Infestation can be transmitted without or during sexual activity.
+It can be associated with other STDs and serve as an indicator for the same

 - Intense itching in the affected areas is the most common symptom of the condition.
 The constant scratching may make the skin raw and susceptible to secondary bacterial infections